 The Flagler Museum is an Equal Opportunity Employer.
 The Museum is a smoke-free environment and drug-free workplace.
 Background checks are conducted as a condition of employment.

-The Museum is seeking an experienced Exhibit Technician to serve as a member of the Curatorial Team, to collaborate closely in the preparation and installation of temporary exhibitions, and in the implementation of the Museum’s program of preventative care and conservation of the collections.
-The position is responsible for maintenance of displays in the interpreted areas of the historic house museum and temporary exhibitions in the exhibit gallery, development and engineering of enhancements and repairs, and supervising contractors working on site.
+The Flagler Museum is seeking an experienced museum professional to collaborate closely with other members of the Curatorial Team in the exhibition program and the preventative care and conservation of the collections.
+The position is responsible for installation and maintenance of displays in the historic house museum and temporary exhibitions in the exhibit gallery, development, and engineering of enhancements and repairs, and supervising contractors working on site.
 The position is full-time with benefits.